mahnaz007/ImagePreprocessing/docs/usage.md

 ## Prerequisites
 Before running this pipeline, ensure you have the following installed:

-## Prerequisites
-Before running this pipeline, ensure you have the following installed:

 - [Nextflow](https://www.nextflow.io/)
 - [Apptainer/Singularity](https://apptainer.org/) or [Singularity](https://sylabs.io/)
 - [bids-validator](https://github.com/bids-standard/bids-validator)